 Qualitative: Staff or parent/guardian meeting notes, classroom observations, work samples from students, comments on student/staff survey, etc.

 4. Prioritize Needs

-Once the current practice has been analyzed, determine the needs of the school or district and prioritize those needs.
+Once the current practice and process has been audited.
+It’s important to determine the needs of the school or district and prioritize those needs.
 It is unlikely that all areas of need can be fully met initially.
 Therefore, effective prioritization ensures the greatest positive impact on student achievement.

 Consider a road-trip analogy: